Skip to main content Skip to navigation

 • Attend our Through the Garden Gate educational workshops

 • Have a question?
-Come to our Plant Clinics, every Monday, March – October, 12PM-3PM at the WSU Extension Mason County office.
+Come to our Plant Clinics, every Monday, March 11th – November 12th, 12PM-3PM at the WSU Extension Mason County office.
 Can’t make it?
-Visit our Plant Pests & Diseases page for resources and options for submitting a question online.
+Visit our Plant Clinic page for resources and options for submitting a question online.

-• Have a Master Gardener speak at your organization’s educational event.
+• Request a Master Gardener Speaker for your organization’s educational event.

 • Rent a community garden bed at Catalyst Park – get everything you need to grow your own garden as well as guidance and workshops from Master Gardeners.

-• Come check out Catalyst!
+• Volunteer and learn at Catalyst Park!
 Master Gardeners will be there April – October on Tuesdays and Saturdays; contact our Program Coordinator for information on volunteering.

 Master Gardener Newsletter